Welcome to one of Tokyo’s strangest tourist attractions, a 20-meter robot standing in a park, overlooking the harbor of the world’s manga metropolis.

 The Gundam series itself remains a spectacular commentary on modern warfare, originating from a country that has seen the horrors of dramatic shifts in war technology first hand.
 The show’s criticisms of warfare seem even more true to life as the Gundam Robot takes its place along the real Tokyo skyline.

-Update October, 2017: The original RX-78 Gundam has been replaced by a life-size Unicorn Gundam from the recent series.
+Update: The original RX-78 Gundam was taken town in March 2017 and replaced in October 2017 with a life-size Unicorn Gundam from the recent series.

 Know Before You Go